 Infertility

-Chronic use of opioids may cause reduced fertility in females and males of reproductive potential.
+Use of opioids for an extended period of time may cause reduced fertility in females and males of reproductive potential.
 It is not known whether these effects on fertility are reversible.

 Oxycodone and aspirin tablets should not be administered to pediatric patients.
 Reye Syndrome is a rare but serious disease which can follow flu or chicken pox in children and teenagers.
 While the cause of Reye Syndrome is unknown, some reports claim aspirin (or salicylates) may increase the risk of developing this disease.